Status: Bill 47 received royal assent on December 9, 2020

 Eligible for funding

-The families of first responders who died from April 1, 2020 onward as a result of performing their duties would be eligible to receive funding.
+The families of first responders who died from April 1, 2020 onward as a result of performing their duties are eligible to receive funding.
 First responders are identified under the act as:

 - police officers

 - provincial correction officers

 The federal Memorial Grant Program for First Responders provides a one-time payment of up to $300,000 to families of first responders who die while on duty.
 This program is limited to firefighters, police officers (including RCMP) and paramedics.